 Recession-proof businesses are the ones that offer a service people need, no matter the state of the economy.
 Food and groceries, retail consignment,

 accounting services, in-home senior care, technology and IT, and childcare may all fall into this category.
-Keep in mind that recessions are just one of many threats that can impact a business’s ongoing success, and the term “recession resilient” that many franchisors use must be entirely vetted and rooted in reality.
+Remember that recessions are just one of many threats that can impact a business’s ongoing success, and the term “recession resilient” that many franchisors use must be entirely vetted and rooted in reality.

 Where Can You Get Startup Money For A